 Impacts from #MeToo have reached across industries and into all levels of corporate governance.
 What are the board’s roles and responsibilities in the face of a MeToo revelation?
 From corporate culture, to reputational risk, to investigating allegations, the best boards use their oversight role to minimize the chance of a MeToo moment, handle one if it happens and leverage awareness to make their companies stronger.

-Join us for a candid discussion of the issues and consequences as Vanessa Griffith provides her legal perspective and Colleen Birdnow Brown shares her experience from the trenches during her time as Chairman of American Apparel.
+Attendees joined us for a candid discussion of the issues and consequences as Vanessa Griffith provides her legal perspective and Colleen Birdnow Brown shares her experience from the trenches during her time as Chairman of American Apparel.

 Vanessa Griffith represents and advises employers in all aspects of employment law, including internal client investigations.
 Her work often focuses on sensitive, high-level employment disputes involving senior executives or board members.
 Vanessa draws upon her deep experience to devise solutions that balance the needs of various constituents with the interests of her clients.